ValuedMammal/Hello-github-walkthrough/README.md

 Because bitcoin is open source, all the code is available for anyone with the inclination and fortitude to explore it, and that is where Github comes in.
 Github is a code repository, that is, where code lives for all sorts of projects and applications, not only bitcoin of course.
 Github allows collaboration from developers around the world and the ability to have eyes on the same code that resides safely in the cloud.
 But importantly github also acts as a version control system where different versions can exist for one piece of software.
 Often a project will consist of a main or master branch of the code, while one or more parallel versions of the code can be developed on auxillary branches.
 This is important for allowing new and experimental features to be built and tested on a separate branch before being formally integrated, or merged, into the main branch.
 At a high level these are some of the concepts we'll learn throughout the guide, and of course, it is meant to grow and evolve to accommodate new insights.

-Contents
+Contents (create anchor links for these)
 1. set up user account, find friends
 2. your first repo
 3. learn how to authenticate
 4. learn git: clone, commit, push, pull commits should be complete and self-contained, so they can be easily reverted w/o interferring with other features.
-5. make a pull request, issues, code review, and discussion types of issues: bugs or unexpected behavior, feature req link a pr back to the issue clarity and descriptive is paramount. be verbose and give rationale for decisions
+5. make a fork, pull request, issues, code review, and discussion types of issues: bugs or unexpected behavior, feature req link a pr back to the issue clarity and descriptive is paramount. be verbose and give rationale for decisions